 Burstly Present/Guests in the Throat

-Nikolina Butorac exhibits Burstly Present/Guests in the Throat, a multimedia installation inspired by the lives of environmental activists who fought to protect ecosystems and Indigenous communities rights.
-The piece includes ten mirrors on a table, various artifacts such as dried insect bodies, three types of soil, animal bones, dried mushrooms, and an interactive QR code leading to a short survey for collecting ideas and experiences related to the climate crisis.
+Burstly Present/Guests in the Throat is a multimedia installation inspired by the lives of environmental activists who fought to protect ecosystems and the rights of Indigenous communities.
+The piece includes ten mirrors on a table, various artefacts such as dried insect bodies, three types of soil, animal bones, dried mushrooms, drawings on cotton, and an interactive QR code leading to a short survey for collecting ideas and experiences related to the climate crisis.
+The names of women activists are: Monta & Pranee, Adelinda Gomez, Aura Ester, Berta Caceras, Mama Fikile, Gladys del Estal, Gloria Capitan, Jane Tipson, Jill Phipps, Leonor Vasquez, Macarena Valdes, Nasreen Huq, Nazaria, Nicinha, Jeannet Kawas, Regan Rusell, Liliana Chocue, Ze Claudio Ribeiro da Silva&Maria Ribeiro da Silva.

-Guests in the Throat by Nikolina Butorac is a deeply reflective and engaged work that addresses the courage and sacrifice of environmental women warriors worldwide.
+Guests in the Throat ” is a deeply reflective and engaged work that addresses the courage and sacrifice of environmental women warriors worldwide.

 It highlights the value of soil as a rich ecosystem, which is daily, invasively, and irreversibly devastated by industries.
 Due to deforestation, intensive agriculture, and livestock farming for meat, we are losing soil up to 40 times faster than it can regenerate, with devastating consequences for our fight against climate change and global food production.